 Like with all holiday campaigns, one email is not enough.
-Use marketing automation to set up a series of email campaigns that includes special offers as well as last-minute reminders for late shoppers!
+Use email automation to set up a series of email campaigns that includes special offers and coupons as well as last-minute reminders for late shoppers!
 Many Valentine’s Day shoppers struggle with procrastination.
-Your job is to make their lives easier.
+Your job is to make their lives easier. 🦸♀️

-5 must-ask questions when planning Valentine’s Day emails
+5 questions to ask yourself when planning your Valentine’s Day email marketing campaign:

-- How can you segment your customers most effectively for the best-personalized holiday emails possible?
+- What’s the best way to segment your contacts for the most effective holiday emails possible?
 (Segment offers and content by interests?
 By gender?
 By age?)

-- Is your campaign approach inclusive enough?
-Is there anybody you’ve left out, and how can you fix that?
+- Is your campaign approach inclusive?
+Is there anybody you’ve left out?
+If so, how can you fix that?

-- When will your customers be thinking about Valentine’s Day?
+- How far in advance do your customers start thinking about Valentine’s Day?

 Plan content according to your sector of activity

-Now it’s time to roll up your sleeves and structure the nitty gritty of your marketing campaign – the content.
-There are key differences between B2B, nonprofits and B2C here, which you want to take into account.
+Now it’s time to roll up your sleeves and build the heart of your marketing campaign – the content.
+There are some key differences for B2B, nonprofits and B2C here, which you’ll want to take into account. 💭

 If you don’t want to give away a freebie, your present can still add value for the customer.
 Can you give them resources or knowledge?
 Share personal recommendations with your subscribers in the context of “things you love.”
 For example, “Five Books We Love and Why.”